 Program length is five semesters (75 weeks/20 months).
-This program is offered in daytime only from 8:00 am to 5:00 pm, Evening 5:15 pm to 9:15 pm Monday to Thursday.
+This program is offered in daytime only from 8:00 am to 5:30 pm.
+There is no evening or weekend classes for this program.
 The maximum allowable time to complete this program is one and a half times (150%) times the # of semester credit hours.
 The pace of completion 66.67% of all hours attempted at HICCUS.
 Vacation time is excluded from program length.